Dublin

 In response to a request by the Irish Refugee Council, the IPO indicated that they comply with the provisions of Article 31 (Exchange of relevant information before a transfer is carried out) and Article 32 (Exchange of health data before a transfer is carried out) of the Dublin Regulation in relation to incoming transfers.[26]

-Under the previous system in cases where Ireland had agreed to take back an asylum seeker under the Regulation, the person could be detained on arrival and have difficulty in accessing the asylum procedure (possibly for a second time).
-If the person has already had a finally determined asylum application and seeks to make another asylum application, they would have to make an application to the Minister under Section 22 IPA (see section on Subsequent Applications).
+Whereby an individual has already had a finally determined asylum application and seeks to make a subsequent asylum application, they would have to make an application to the Minister under Section 22 IPA (see section on Subsequent Applications).
 It is possible that the authorities could invoke Section 5 of the Immigration Act 2003 which states that a person whom an immigration officer or a member of the Garda Síochána, with reasonable cause, suspects has been unlawfully in the State for a continuous period of less than three months, be removed from Ireland.

 [6] Section 19(1) IPA.